Effectiveness and making of homemade face masks: let's take stock.

 The Academy of Medicine reminds us of the following 5 tips:

-- it must cover the nose, mouth, and chin to prevent leaks
+• It must cover the nose, mouth, and chin to prevent leaks.

-- to remove your mask, use the elastics.
+• To remove your mask, use the elastics.

-- turn your palms towards you,
+1. Turn your palms toward you,

-- fold your fingers except the pinky,
+2. Fold your fingers except the pinky,

-- make a small hook with your pinky,
+3. Make a small hook with your pinky,

 This method prevents touching the mask surfaces.

-- wash your mask after use.
+• Wash your mask after use.
 Currently, the recommended temperature is 80 degrees.

 Now you know everything.
 All that's left is to apply it.